jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

-may make it harder for people to get their jobs done, it is important to pair these controls with education to at least let people know the why behind the process.
+may make it harder for people to get their jobs done, it is important to pair these controls with education to at least let people know the “why” behind the process.
 Regardless, offering a less laborious process that remains secure would be something to consider if your organization repeatedly suffers this kind of event.
-Figure 74\.
-Top Action varieties in Privilege Misuse breaches (n\=176\) 2022 DBIRIncident Classification Patterns

 In this pattern the threat actor already has access to perform their day\-to\- day duties, therefore, we do not see